SohamDpatel21/gtm-demo/README.md

   </body>
   ```
   Probably this second step is not even necessary because realistically the web application won't probably work without javascript.
 In case you want to include this snippet anyway, remember to include it immediately after the opening of the body tag.
-3. Initialize the data layer by creating an array named dataLayer globally scoped
+3. Initialize the data layer by creating an array in the global scope named dataLayer
   ```
   <head>
     ...